LabKey/gradlePlugin/README.md

 * [Issue 39722](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=39722) Make sure locally built modules aer preferred over externally build modules by using two different copy tasks.
 Two collections in one copy task seem to have some randomness in their ordering.
+* Don't add npm tasks that rely on a package.json if there is no package.json file

 ### version 1.10.0
 *Released*: 15 February 2020